CyberDefender369/Active-Directory-Home-Lab/README.md

 <h2>Description</h2>
 This project consists of basic Active Directory (AD) configurations.
-This is includes creating an Organizational Unit, Domain Controller, and DHCP server, to name a few.
+An Organizational Unit (OU), Domain Controller (DC), and Dynamic Host Configuration Protocol (DHCP) server were a few of the components configured.
+Some networking configurations were implemented as well.
+Additionally, a RHEL client machine was added to the AD domain.
 <br />